Stacking-induced Chern insulator: Effective two-band model

-{\it Effective two-band model. -- } In the limit of large interlayer coupling ($t_2\ll t_{\perp}$), the energy bands corresponding to the dimer $(A_1,B_2)$, coupled by $t_{\perp}$, are pushed away from zero-energy.
+In the limit of large interlayer coupling ($t_2\ll t_{\perp}$), the energy bands corresponding to the dimer $(A_1,B_2)$, coupled by $t_{\perp}$, are pushed away from zero-energy.
 The lowest energy bands around half-filling can then be described by an effective $2\times 2$ model written in the subspace of the uncoupled orbitals $A_2$ and $B_1$.\